The Signal-to-Noise Ratio for Photon Counting After Photometric Corrections: Conclusion

-These expressions are useful for coronagraph missions that utilize photon counting for observations with low signal flux.
-These derived expressions are especially useful for the analysis done for the Roman Telescope's CGI's observational planning.
-The error budget demands a low level of uncertainty in the knowledge of the mean number of photo-electron counts for a given pixel, and an algorithm developed by Bijan Nemati \cite{Bijan} meets this requirement and is employed in {\tt PhotonCount}.
-The corresponding SNR that takes this algorithm's corrections into account was derived in this work.
-For a given set of low-error input parameters for the target star and noise properties of the CGI's detector, Roman's software will return the optimal detector exposure time, number of frames, gain, and resulting SNR so that the SNR is maximized, and these analytic expressions for the corrected mean number of photo-electrons and standard deviation are necessary for the SNR calculation and observational planning.
-The error in our knowledge of the true SNR is minimized with our corrected SNR, and it is also larger than the expected SNR without applying corrections, which affords lower exposure times for reaching a target SNR.
+In summary, I have derived theoretical expressions for the SNR per pixel for a photon-counted stack of frames, with and without photometric corrections, along with the binomial probability distribution from which the expressions followed.
+These expressions are useful for coronograph missions that utilize photon counting for observations with low signal flux.
+The SNR expression which accounts for photometric corrections will be used by the Roman Telescope's CGI to determine observational parameters.
+The error budget demands a low level of uncertainty in the knowledge of the mean number of photo-electron counts for a given pixel, and the photometric corrections come from an algorithm developed by Bijan Nemati \cite{Bijan} which meets this requirement and is employed in {\tt PhotonCount}.
+I show with simulations that the observed signal without these corrections does not agree with the actual signal, even though the uncorrected SNR is slightly higher than the corrected SNR for the same number of frames per observation.
+For a given set of low-error input parameters for the target star and noise properties of the CGI's detector, Roman's software will determine the \textcolor{black}{detector} exposure time, number of frames, and gain \textcolor{black}{to achieve a chosen SNR} \textcolor{black}{while minimizing the integration time}.

+I provide {\tt noise\textunderscore script.py}, available to the public\footnote{{https://github.com/wfirst-cgi/PhotonCount/blob/main/noise\_script.py}}, which utilizes the publicly available Python modules {\tt emccd\textunderscore detect} and {\tt PhotonCount} (links in a previous footnote) to simulate photon-counted detector frames.
+The script also demonstrates how the simulations agree with the theoretical expressions, and the results of the script are provided in this paper.